YadavAkash96/YadavAkash96/README.md

-## About Me <!-- Updated Transformer/Coding themed GIF -->
+## About Me

 <img align="right" alt="AI GIF" src="https://media.giphy.com/media/26tn33aiTi1jkl6H6/giphy.gif" width="250"/>

 I'm [Akash Yadav](https://github.com/YadavAkash96) — a curious AI explorer and MSc Artificial Intelligence student at FAU, Germany.
 My passion lies in building robust, interpretable, and scalable AI systems — from LLMs and GenAI to 3D object segmentation and time-series explainability.
-With industry experience in R&D, computer vision, and cloud-based deployment, I thrive at the intersection of **research and real-world impact**.
+With industry experience in R&D, computer vision, and cloud-based deployment, I thrive at the intersection of **research and real-world impact**.ßß

 ---